hungryram/kaiyager/content/blog/how-to-prep-and-sell-home-for-top-dollar.md

 title = "How to Prep and Sell Home For Top Dollar" url = ""
 [search_engine_optimization]
 meta_description = "Steps on what to do to prep a top dollar home sale.
 Tips and tricks on how to get top dollar.
 What should you do to sell your home for the most money?
-Top Dollar Strategies. " title_tag = "How To Prep and Sell Your Home For Top Dollar"
+Top Dollar Strategies for California Home Sales.
+Los Angeles real estate is at an all time high.
+How can you assure you get top dollar when you sell.  " title_tag = "How To Prep and Sell Your Home For Top Dollar"

 +++